 Make learning about shapes FUN by providing your students with hands-on learning experiences and play!
 Want all the 2D Shape printables in this post?
-Click HERE to grab my Let’s Learn About Shapes pack from my TPT store.
-It’s packed with over 200 pages of shape building cards (legos, geoboards, popsicle stick, toothpick, play dough), posters, sorting mats, worksheets, games & MORE.
+Click HERE to grab my 2D Shapes unit from my TPT store.
+It’s packed with over 200 pages of shape building cards (legos, geoboards, popsicle sticks, toothpicks, play dough), posters, sorting mats, worksheets, games & MORE.

 Learning about shapes is a fun theme and concept to do with little learners and you can check more fun shape activities by clicking on the image below!